 In addition to these foods, many of the foods that promote brain function, such as those found in a good brain injury diet, are also great at boosting energy.
 So be sure to add those to your diet as well.

 Stress is often a major factor in fatigue, and taking steps to reduce it can be very effective in treating your exhaustion.

 Yoga and other mindfulness meditative practices are great ways to lower your stress and increase energy.

-The foundational principle of mindfulness is staying present to your surroundings.
+The foundational principle of mindfulness is staying present to your surroundings and the current moment.
 While it may not be possible for you to do this all the time, try to spend at least ten minutes a day practicing it.

 With enough practice, your brain will retrain itself to stay in the moment and absorb more relevant information.
 You will also get better at filtering out unnecessary distractions.
 This, in turn, can help you reduce stress and fatigue.

 4. Talk to a Sleep Specialist

 If exercise and diet changes do not help relieve your fatigue, and you are tired even upon waking up in the morning, you may want to consider talking to a sleep specialist.

 Sleep apnea occurs when a person’s breathing is disrupted during sleep.
 This can lead to an excess amount of CO2 in the bloodstream, which can cause extreme fatigue.

 An overnight sleep study can help identify any sleep disorders you may have, and a sleep specialist can recommend ways to treat it and get you back to having a refreshing night’s sleep.